Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/commercial/COMMERCIAL.md

 A: You're free to build your own.
 You can't use FoxML Core in production without a license.
 Organizational use requires a paid license regardless of whether you fork the code.

 **Q: Why isn't this open source?**
-A: FoxML Core is source-available: free for personal use and non-commercial academic research.
-Organizational use requires a paid license.
+A: FoxML Core is source-available: free for non-commercial academic research at qualifying tax-exempt institutions.
+All other use requires a paid license.
 This keeps the project sustainable and enables continued development.
 If you're a legal entity, you need a license.

 **Q: Can we modify the core code?**
 A: Yes.
 You may modify internally for your own use.
 Public redistribution of modified core requires written consent.